|

 this prayer phrase, we are agreeing with the

 inevitable.
-God's will shall be done because he is
+God's will shall be done because he is God

-happen.
-Honestly spoken, this phrase is our
+Honestly spoken, this phrase is our intellectual

-figure out how.
-Instinctively, or at least
+Instinctively, or at least hopefully, we think God can

-hopefully, we think God can show us his will.
+show us his will.

 Now